SBA Loans: Current Interest Rates For January 2023

 While the SBA does not directly loan money under the 7(a) loan program (that’s the prerogative of banks and other financial institutions), it guarantees a portion of the loan and sets limits on the interest rates, fees, and term lengths the financial institutions can offer.

-The maximum rate for SBA 7(a) loans varies based on your term length, the borrowing amount, and the base rate (see below for an explanation of base rate).
-Below are the current rates for most SBA 7(a) business loans (as of July 2018):
+The maximum rate for SBA 7(a) loans varies based on your term length, the borrowing amount, and the base rate (see below for an explanation of the base rate).
+Below are the current rates for most SBA 7(a) business loans (as of January 2023):

 |Loan Amount||Less Than Seven Years||More Than Seven Years|